ggaddy/netcodeasync/README.md

 # NetCodeAsync

 NetCodeAsync is a network automation framework designed for asynchronous interaction with network devices.
-It leverages Python's `asyncio` to handle multiple device connections and operations concurrently.
+It leverages Python's `asyncio` and `scrapli` to handle multiple device connections and operations concurrently.

 ## HTTP Server